 It responds to the ideological challenge we face from terrorism and aspects of extremism, and the threat we face from those who promote these views.

 It provides practical help to prevent people from being drawn into terrorism and ensure they are given appropriate advice and support.

 It works with a wide range of sectors (including education, criminal justice, faith, charities, online and health)

 All school staff have attended training around the Prevent Duty.

 E-Safety is an important part of keeping children safe at Harestock Primary School.
 We have extensive security measures in place to help safeguard pupils from potential dangers or unsuitable material.
-E-Safety is taught to all pupils explaining and demonstrating how to stay safe and behave appropriately online.
+E-Safety is taught to all pupils, through our computing curriculum, explaining and demonstrating how to stay safe and behave appropriately online.

 It is essential to be realistic, as banning the internet or technology will not work and it often makes a child less likely to report a problem.
 Education around safe use is essential.